TrissieTheHusky/Trissie-Status/content/issues/2020-02-24-upcoming-maintenance.md

 ---

 \- We are starting to shut down some systems for tonights maintenance.
-Once again sorry for any inconvience.
+Once again sorry for any inconvenience.

 \- We are going to be having maintenance tonight that will disrupt some if not all of our services.
 We are sorry for any inconvenience this may cause you.\
 ***(Approx: 6:30 Disruptions should be noticed)***